Names Hongôza

 Sakata Genzaburô Ichikawa Sumizô VI

-February 1916: premiere at the Hongôza of Okamoto Kidô's drama "Banchô Sarayashiki", which is staged with the following casting:
+February 1916: premiere at the Hongôza of Okamoto Kidô's drama "Banchô Sarayashiki", which was staged with the following casting:

 Roles Actors